Review: Strange Sally Diamond by Liz Nugent

 There is so much happening all of the time in every single chapter, that the pace never takes its foot off the gas.
 You fly through this fat-bottom girl like… I don’t have a metaphor for this, but whatever.
 It’s a fast read is my point.
 You get it.
 And that’s a testament to Wendig’s plotting and writing voice.

-I’m calling Wendig the Tolkein of horror because this book is an epic.
+I’m calling Wendig the Tolkien of horror because this book is an epic.
 This couldn’t be a movie.
 It would need to be a TV series to fit in every scene – they are all important and if anything was cut out I would fucking riot.
-Don’t get it twisted though, I don’t mean Tolkein in the boring, over-detailed way J.R.R. does fantasy.
+Don’t get it twisted though, I don’t mean Tolkien in the boring, over-detailed way J.R.R. does fantasy.

-Don’t come for me Tolkein stans!
+Don’t come for me Tolkien stans!
 I don’t care!
 You know reading about thirty different kinds of rocks and trees is boring AF.

 deny lil yachty GIF by Genius